-- Turn off carbon monoxide source if you can do so safely.
+- Turn off the source of carbon monoxide if you can do so safely.

-If the person is unresponsive, not breathing, or not breathing normally:
+If the person is unresponsive, breathing abnormally, or not breathing:

-- Perform CPR for one minute before calling 911 if you are alone.
+- Perform CPR for 1 minute before calling 911 if you are alone.
 Otherwise, have someone else call and begin CPR.

 - For a child, start CPR for children.

 - Continue CPR until the person begins breathing or emergency help arrives.